 The low-cost juggernaut now manages over $3.5 trillion as of June 30, 2016.

-Bill McNabb Chairman, CEO and President, The Vanguard Group
+Bill McNabb Chairman, Outgoing CEO, The Vanguard Group

 Tom Rampulla Managing Director, Head of U.S. Financial Intermediaries Business, Vanguard